dashs20/crabsim_lite/README.md

 - **Rigid Body Dynamics:** Simulate 6-DOF (currently focused on 3-DOF angular) dynamics of a rigid body using a robust Runge-Kutta 4th order (RK4) integrator.
 - **Advanced Rotor Modeling:** Supports modeling rotors as both reaction wheels (for gyroscopic and reaction torques) and thrusters (for thrust-generated moments).
 - **GNC System Integration:**
+    - **State-Dependent Riccati Equation (SDRE) Control:** An advanced optimal controller (`sboc.py`) that linearizes the highly coupled, non-linear dynamics of the bicopter at each timestep to compute the optimal LQR gain $K$.
+It correctly handles the complex gyroscopic interactions and thrust mapping inherent to tilting rotors.
-    - **PID Control:** Configurable 3-axis PID controllers for rate management with anti-windup.
+    - **PID Control:** Configurable 3-axis PID controllers for rate management with anti-windup (legacy/fallback).
     - **Control Allocation:** Sophisticated mixing logic that maps desired 3-axis moments and throttle requests to specific motor speeds and servo angles.
 Computes maximum actuation authority dynamically to avoid control saturation.
-- **YAML Configuration:** Easy parameterization of physical properties, actuator limits, and PID gains without modifying source code.
+- **YAML Configuration:** Easy parameterization of physical properties, actuator limits, and optimal control weighting matrices ($Q$ and $R$) without modifying source code.
-- **Data Logging & Visualization:** Built-in logging to CSV and sophisticated PDF plotting tools to compare commanded vs. actual states.
+- **Data Logging & Visualization:** Built-in logging to CSV and sophisticated PDF plotting tools to compare commanded vs. actual states, as well as true vs. measured rates and net plant moments.

 ## Plant Assumptions & Modeling Simplifications